 Also, check the analysis for exactly what was tested.
 Was it a raw extract that was used to manufacture products, or was it an individual product?

-The more information you have the better informed your decision will be when shopping for CBD online and in person.
+The more information you have the better informed your decision will be when shopping for marijuana derived CBD products online and in person.

-Any CBD gummies, or other CBD-infused products, that contain more than .3% THC are defined as marijuana, which is illegal on the federal level, but legally available in states or other regions that have implemented regulatory policies for hemp, medical marijuana, or cannabis.
+Purchasing CBD gummies, or other CBD-infused products, that contain more than 0.3% THC are defined as marijuana, which is illegal on the federal level, but legally available in states or other regions that have implemented regulatory policies for hemp, medical marijuana, or cannabis.

 As long as a product is manufactured accordingly under regulations and does not violate the THC limit, it is considered legal and can be shipped to all 50 states and U.S. territories.